vdae2304/Metodos-Numericos/Documentacion/English/arrays.md

 ### `argmax`

-Returns the index of the maximum value stored in the array.
+Returns the index of the maximum value contained in the array.
 ```cpp
 size_t argmax() const;
 ```